 The Nature of Technological Progress

 Today, we live free of most natural dangers.
-Next year’s harvest looks good, and chances of being ambushed by a pack of saber tooth tigers have dropped drastically.
-On the other hand, modern society has created many more artificial dangers.
-Technological progress always seems to come at a price; for every great innovation, there comes the potential for that innovation’s misuse.
-There are trade-offs.
+Next year’s harvest looks good, and a person’s chances of being ambushed by a pack of saber tooth tigers have dropped drastically.
+On the other hand, modern society has produced many more artificial dangers.
+Technological progress always comes at a cost; for every great innovation, there comes the potential for that innovation’s misuse.
+With technology comes trade-offs.
+The good news is that these trade-offs can often be mitigated through careful design, legislation, and built-in countermeasures to prevent misuse.

-Another example is how technology simultaneously connects and separates people.
-Mobile phones allow us to speak with people halfway around the world, but only at the expense of neglecting everyone in our immediate vicinity.
+To offer one example of technology’s dualism, consider how smartphones simultaneously connect and separate people.
+Mobile phones allow us to speak with people halfway around the world, but only at the expense of ignoring everyone in our immediate vicinity.
 On buses and in airports, people immerse themselves in their own personal universes, shielded from the outside world by earbuds and glowing screens.
+Tech simultaneously distracts us from the environment while simultaneously connecting us more to it.

 “Technology has always been a double edged sword, bringing us longer and healthier life spans, freedom from physical and mental drudgery, and many new creative possibilities on the one hand, while introducing new and salient dangers on the other.
 We still live today with sufficient nuclear weapons (not all of which appear to be well accounted for) to end all mammalian life on the planet.
 Bioengineering is in the early stages of enormous strides in reversing disease and aging processes.
 However, the means and knowledge will soon exist in a routine college bioengineering lab (and already exists in more sophisticated labs) to create unfriendly pathogens more dangerous than nuclear weapons.
 As technology accelerates toward the Singularity, we will see the same intertwined potentials: a feast of creativity resulting from human intelligence expanded a trillion-fold combined with many grave new dangers.” – Peter Diamandis, Abundance: Why the Future is Better than you Think